+Vaccines have improved things a lot, but the COVID-19 virus is changing, and there are still a number of things we all need to do.
+The doctors continue to evaluate emerging information to answer your questions.
 Throughout the pandemic we at Galbraith Family Medicine, LLC, (GFM) have been open and continuing to serve our patients' needs.
-At the outset we were doing most of our visits via tele-health using Doxy.me, an easy-to-use, secure platform to meet with patients.
+At the outset we were doing most of our visits via tele-health using Doxy.me, an easy-to-use, secure platform to meet with patients virtually.
 We still use this tool, but we are seeing an increase in patient visits at our office as people are seeking care that had been put on hold due to the pandemic.
-As more people walk through our doors, GFM wanted you to know what additional safety measures we have been taking to protect our patients and staff.
+As more people walk through our doors, GFM wants you to know what additional safety measures we have been taking to protect our patients and staff.

-- Staff are screened each day before starting work for any symptoms suggesting illness, and temperatures are taken.
+- 1. Staff are screened each day before starting work for any symptoms suggesting illness.
 Anyone with a fever or symptoms of illness is sent home to recover before returning to work.
 Any staff person who has been in close contact with a confirmed case of COVID-19 infection is asked to quarantine at home per CDC guidelines.

-- Chairs have been removed from our waiting rooms to allow for 6-foot distancing for patients waiting to be seen.
+- 2. Chairs have been designated in our waiting rooms to allow for 6-foot distancing for patients waiting to be seen.

 WHAT YOU CAN DO

-- We encourage you to wear a mask while at our facility if you cannot maintain 6 feet of distance between you and other people, including staff.
+- 2. We encourage you to wear a mask in public areas of our facility if you cannot maintain 6 feet of distance between you and other people, including staff.

-- Cover your cough or sneeze with a Kleenex or your elbow and then discard the Kleenex and/or wash your hands.
+- 4. Cover your cough or sneeze with a Kleenex or your elbow and then discard the Kleenex and wash your hands.